galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 ## Creating pages from a data source

 Often, you would need to create pages from a source programmatically.

+For example, you have thousands of Markdown files and each will be generated as a page.
+You somehow need to read the data from the files and convert them to HTML so that they can be rendered as pages.
+You would also prefer using a single template and just use that to create all the pages.

 The previous approach would no longer cut it.
 Typically, this is the recipe you need to follow:

   1. Pull data from a source
   2. Transform data to a usable form, if necessary
-  3. Create the pages by slotting in queried data to a template
+  3. Create the pages by plugging in queried data to a template

-For example, you have thousands of Markdown files and each will be generated as a page.
-You somehow need to read the data from the files and convert them to HTML so that they can be rendered as pages.
-You would also prefer using a single template and just plug in contents for each page.

 ## Pulling data from Markdown files